-The city will encourages community and private gardens to be integrated in the city.
-City incentives include This may include allowing flexibility and/or helping to remove restrictions for food production and sales on private lands and, in shared open spaces and public areas, and encouraging rooftop gardens and composting and planting edible fruit and vegetable plants where appropriate.
+The city encourages community and private gardens to be integrated in the city. -City incentives include allowing flexibility and/or helping to remove restrictions for food production and sales on private lands and in shared open spaces and public areas, and encouraging rooftop gardens and composting and planting edible fruit and vegetable plants where appropriate.